 Birth control pills have been around for more than 50 years.
-The pill is a combination of female hormones used to limit fertility.
+The pill is a combination of female hormones used to inhibit fertility.
 Current birth control pills are more than 99-percent effective at preventing pregnancy.
 Birth control pills are an effective means of preventing pregnancy, but protected sex is still a must.
 Birth control pills do not stop sexually transmitted disease (STD) infection, so women can still contract STDs from partners during sexual contact while taking the birth control pill.

 Doctors use birth control pills for pregnancy prevention and to help control menstrual cycles.
 Typically, the birth control pill is considered safe and effective for young women as soon as they become sexually active.
 There is no set age limit for use of birth control pills, but there are risks associated with this form of pregnancy prevention.